kri-nem/BlurApi/README.md

 dotnet run ./bin/Release/net8.0/linux-x64/BlurApiServer.dll
 ```

-In the terminal you should see the url of the running api, something like
+In the terminal, you should see the URL of the running API, something like
 http://localhost:5128
-SwaggerUI with the API documentation can be visites at: http://localhost:5128/swagger
+SwaggerUI with the API documentation can be visited at: http://localhost:5128/swagger